 Prior to his relocation to NZ, Gunther worked as a scientific researcher at the Faculty of Psychology and Educational Sciences of his Alma Mater, the University of Leuven, Belgium, as well as as a clinical psychologist at the Rehabilitation Centre of Aarschot, Belgium, where he assessed, diagnosed and treated children with neurodevelopmental disorders, including Autism Spectrum Disorder, ADHD, Intellectual Disability and Specific Learning Disorders.
 Furthermore, he established his own private practice in 2002 and worked as a contractor for the Diagnostic Centre of Lommel, Belgium, as well as for the Flemish Ministry of Education.

 Due to his excellent educational background, Gunther is very much aware of the fact that it is very important to keep up with scientific research and new developments within Clinical Psychology and Cognitive Behaviour Therapy, and this to be able to provide the best service to his clients.
-During his time in NZ, Gunther attended, or has planned to attend, the following international conferences:
+During his time in NZ, Gunther attended the following international conferences:

 2010: Annual Convention of the Association for Behavioral and Cognitive Therapies, San Francisco, USA